Notable Properties of Specific Numbers

 The best approximation to the length of the synodic month that can be had with an integer fraction.
 Better approximations are of little use because the moon is slowing down in its orbit, and before the approximation drifts enough to matter, the moon will have slowed down enough to make the approximation obsolete.

 Length of the mean synodic month, in mean solar days.
-The synodic month is the amount of time for the Moon to complete one orbit around the Earth, measured from new moon to new moon — the common "lunar month" used for calendar purposes.
-This is the value for the year 2000; because of the effects of other planets the Moon's orbit is changing, and this figure increases by 0.000000002162 each year.
+The synodic month is the amount of time for the Moon to complete one orbit around the Earth, measured from new moon to new moon and given in units of solar days — the common "lunar month" used for calendar purposes.
+This is the value for the year 2000, it increases by an average of 0.000000002162 per year.
+Because of the effects of Tidal acceleration with the Earth and lesser influences by other planets, the Moon's orbit is continually changing.

 29.5305941358 = 29+12/24+793/(24×1080) = 29+31/60+50/602+8/603+20/604 = 765433/25920